10up/wp-local-docker-docs/_includes/markdown/Environments.md

 A special hostname `all` is available that will restart all environments as well as the global services.

+## Elasticsearch

+If you have enabled Elasticsearch for a particular environment, you can send requests from the host machine to the Elasticsearch server by prefixing the url path with `/__elasticsearch/`.
+For example, if you wanted to hit the `/_all/_search/` endpoint of Elasticsearch, the URL would look like: `http://<hostname>/__elasticsearch/_all/_search`

 ## WP Snapshots

 See the section on [using WP Snapshots](../wp-snapshots)